braineatingmachines/braineatingmachines.github.io/pages/info/careers.md

 > $15 - $30 an hour - Part-time, Internship

 **About the Role**
 Seeking a passionate Camp counselor to assist a hands-on robotics and engineering programs for students in grades 4–8.
-Teach robotics, math, geometry, and basic programming through engaging, project-based learning in after-school, weekend, and summer camp settings.
+Teach robotics, math, geometry, and basic programming through engaging, project-based learning in after-school, weekend, and seasonal camp settings.
 Training provided – open to both experienced educators and STEM professionals new to teaching.

 **Key Responsibilities**
 - Assist lead instructors during summer robotics camps